Fiber Ethernet Cable: Getting Network Speed &

 Demystifying Fiber Ethernet Cable Types: Single-Mode vs. Multi-Mode

-When delving into fiber, you’ll often hear about single-mode and multi-mode.
+When examine fiber, you’ll often hear about single-mode and multi-mode.
 Understanding the difference is key to choosing the right fiber Ethernet cable for your specific needs.

 Single-Mode Fiber (SMF)